xaur/decred-proposals/fairer-proposal.md

 This proposal would add a new element to the explanation of Decred on decred.org: **Fair**

-Where the string "Secure.
-Adaptable.
-Sustainable." appears, we will add "Fair."

 This theme will have a box on the front page and its own page, as with Secure, Adaptable and Sustainable.

 ### Box copy: